 The Horse Hospital is a three tiered progressive arts venue in London providing an encompassing umbrella for the related media of art, film, fashion, literature and music.

 It provides a unique and distinctive arts and artist-led environment in which the arts can flourish for the benefit of local residents, tourists, visitors and practitioners.

-The building its exhibitions, and events attract over 5000 visitors per year.
-Seventeen years on and with a huge archive of rare films and access to a definitive wealth of underground artists, performance artists, filmmakers, alternative musicians, photographers, fashion designers, and writers who participate in its success, The Horse Hospital is now firmly established in the London arts and fashion industries.
+The building, its exhibitions and events, attract over 5000 visitors per year.
+Twenty-five years on and with a huge archive of rare films and access to a definitive wealth of underground artists, performance artists, filmmakers, alternative musicians, photographers, fashion designers and writers who participate in its success, The Horse Hospital is now firmly established in the London arts and fashion industries.

 The Horse Hospital is London’s longest running, truly independent arts venue.

 We are alternative, celebrating irreverence, individualism, anti-conformism, sincerity and integrity.

 Championing the outsider, the unfashionable, the other.
 Rejecting professionalism, strategy, power and selling out, rejecting the market, the secondary market and the homogenisation it breeds furiously.
 Embracing the DIY, the independent, the difficult, the intuitive, the romantic and the life affirming.

 This ethos is strongly reflected in the programming of our gallery, The Chamber of Pop Culture, our film program, kinoKULTURE and various events.